gscontras/probLang/notes.md

 - make exercise environments a box?
 - uniform use of pronouns for speakers and hearers: gender neutral "they"?
 - math notation for product "\cdot", "\times" or nothing at all? spacing between factors?
+- check uniform use of level of headings (number of "#"-s)
+- make subsections in each chapter linkable? include small chapter-scope ToC at the beginning of each chapter?